liviucotfas/ase-web-and-cloud-applications-security/10 - Vulnerabilities - CSRF (Cross-Site Request Forgery).md

 2. For "Authentication type" choose "Indvidual Accounts".

-3. Notice that in the `Data` folder the applciation already includes the necessary database migrations.
+3. Notice that in the `Data` folder the application already includes the necessary database migrations.

 4. Create an SQL Server database and update the connection string in `appsettings.json`.